bnodnarb/AIRMF/_posts/map/01-01-03-business-value.md

 <details>
 <summary markdown="span">**About**</summary>
 <br>
 AI systems should present a business benefit beyond the status quo when considering inherent risks and implicit or explicit costs.
-Defining and documenting the specific business purpose of an AI system helps teams to evaluate risks and increases the clarity of “go/no-go” decisions about whether to deploy.
+Defining and documenting the specific business purpose of an AI system in a broader context of societal values helps teams to evaluate risks and increases the clarity of “go/no-go” decisions about whether to deploy.

 </details>